AakashKumarNain/TF_JAX_tutorials/README.md

 Learn about TensorFlow and JAX but in a different way!

 ✅ Meant for everyone (from novice to advanced users) <br>
-✅ Deep dive into the fundamental building blocks of these frameworks <br>
+✅ Deep dive into the fundamental building blocks of the frameworks <br>
-✅ Aims to improve your understanding and to some extent the mental model of the API <br>
+✅ Aim to improve your understanding and to some extent the mental model of the API <br>
 ✅ Not a typical  documentation-type tutorial <br>
 ✅ Runnable notebooks available <br> <br>